 Laboratory experiences that will develop knowledge and skills taught in DAUD 756.
 Experience in obtaining a case history, conducting bedside examinations, and completing objective measurements.
-Offered: Fall.
 Co-req: DAUD 756.

-DAUD 756 - Vestibular Assessment I (2)

-Basic assessment of patients with balance issues.
-Anatomy and physiology of the peripheral and central vestibular system, ocular motor, and postural control systems.
-Also includes interpretation of test results.
 Offered: Fall.

+DAUD 756 - Vestibular Assessment and Management (3)

+This course will cover the basic assessment of patients with balance issues.
+Anatomy and physiology of the peripheral and central vestibular system, ocular motor, and postural control systems will be covered, as well as basic interpretation of test results.
+Discussion of audiological and medical treatment of vestibular disorders will also occur.
 Co-req: DAUD 755.
+Offered: Fall and Summer.